Silicon Knights: Canceled

 Canceled games included Silent Hill: The Box (later known as just The Box and The Ritualyst), Too Human 2 (Too Human: Rise of the Giants), Too Human 3, Eternal Darkness 2, and the little-known projects Siren in the Maelstrom, The Sandman and King's Quest.

 Founding of Eight

-Silicon Knights was a strong proponent of collaboration with academia and was a key player in the formation of Eight.
-Eight: The Hamilton Institute for Interactive Digital Media was a collaboration between Silicon Knights, McMaster University, the Art Gallery of Hamilton (AGH) and Mohawk College to create a novel academic and research model around interactive digital media and will help pioneer and shape cutting-edge advances in the interactive entertainment arena.
+Silicon Knights collaborated with academic institutions and participated in the formation of Eight.
+Eight: The Hamilton Institute for Interactive Digital Media was a partnership between Silicon Knights, McMaster University, the Art Gallery of Hamilton (AGH) and Mohawk College, focused on developing create an academic and research model around interactive digital media and supporting research in the field of interactive entertainment.

 Lawsuit with Epic Games

 On July 19, 2007, Silicon Knights sued Epic Games for failure to "provide a working game engine", causing the Ontario-based game developer to "experience considerable losses."
 The suit alleged that Epic Games was "sabotaging" Unreal Engine 3 licensees.
 Epic's licensing document stated that a working version of the engine would be available within six months of the Xbox 360 developer kits being released.
 Silicon Knights claimed that Epic not only missed this deadline, but that when a working version of the engine was eventually released, the documentation was insufficient.
 The game studio also claimed Epic had withheld vital improvements to the game engine, claiming they were "game specific", while also using licensing fees to fund development of its own titles rather than the engine itself.

 In August 2007, Epic Games counter-sued Silicon Knights, alleging the studio was aware when it signed on that certain features of Unreal Engine 3 were still in development and that components would continue to be developed and added as Epic completed work on Gears of War.
 Therefore, in a statement, Epic said that "SK knew when it committed to the licensing agreement that Unreal Engine 3 may not meet its requirements and may not be modified to meet them."
 Additionally, the counter-suit claimed that Silicon Knights had "made unauthorized use of Epic's Licensed Technology" and had "infringed and otherwise violated Epic's intellectual property rights, including Epic's copyrighted works, trade secrets, know how and confidential information" by incorporating Unreal Engine 3 code into its own engine.
 Furthermore, Epic claimed the Canadian developer broke the contract by employing this derivative work in an internal title and a second game with Sega, a partnership for which it never received a license fee.